agilesix/AgileSix.com/src/content/capabilities/pioneers-in-civic-tech.md

 ---
 templateKey: capability
-title: Pioneers in civic tech
+title: Pioneering work in civic tech
 shortdescription: >-
-  Agile Six exists because of our belief in the power of technology to transform government and improve the lives of citizens.
-We’re the founders and charter members of the Digital Services Coalition, a collection of 16 design and technology firms that have redefined government digital services.
-We don’t just do the work, we help grow the market.
+  Agile Six is the founder and a charter member of the Digital Services Coalition, a group of design and technology firms that have helped transform government and improve the lives of citizens.
 featuredimage: /img/market-development.png
 ---